jobcabanto/Spotify-Recommendation-Bot/README.md

 # Spotify-Playlist-Analyzing-Bot

 The goal of the project was to quantify my music taste and understand my listening patterns from a numerical point of view.
-The playlist analyzing bot reads into playlists with songs I've never heard of before and uses machine learning to predict whether I'd enjoy a song or not.
+The playlist analyzing bot reads into playlists with songs I've never heard of before and uses machine learning to predict whether I'd like a song or not.

 Tools/Technologies Used:
 - Python